schuylermartin45/gotris/README.md

   the game.
 To start with, there will be a simple text debugging mode and then later there will be a fancier text mode and maybe a GUI.
 * Have fun
+  * (And by "have fun" I mean I'm attempting to use reduce memory overhead by using compact data structures...so I can do some fancy bit twiddling).

 ## Dependencies
 Go lacks a lot of old-school terminal control abilities (`clear`, `getch()`,